 Lisa Linnenbrink-Garcia PhD Advisor

-Email Web Ph.D., University of Michigan Lisa Linnenbrink-Garcia is an associate professor in the Department of Counseling, Educational Psychology and Special Education (CEPSE).
+Email Web Ph.D., University of Michigan Lisa Linnenbrink-Garcia is a professor in the Department of Counseling, Educational Psychology and Special Education (CEPSE).
 Linnenbrink-Garcia’s research focuses on the development of achievement motivation in school settings and the interplay among motivation, emotions and learning, especially in science and mathematics.

 Jennifer A. Schmidt PhD Advisor